Dave-team/Knowledge-base/Business principles.md

 - Think strategically
     - Define the problem and what decision needs to be made
     - What are we trying to accomplish?
 What is the goal?
     - Do we need to do it?
+Is it a big enough thing to solve?
+    - Do we need to do it now?
     - Do we have something similar already that might do the same thing?
     - Can we do it better (more efficient, less costs)
     - Can we do something else?
+Always be ready to eleborate on different approaches you considered
     - Especially when deeply involved in a project, take these steps back and look at the issue holistically
+    - What are the risks involved and how can we mitigate those?
+Think about
+        - Known-knowns: project scope and requirements
+        - Known-unknowns: recognized risks to the project
+        - Unknown-unknowns: where we get blind-sided - things we don't know and might hit us
+        - Unknown-knowns: bad assumptions, the things you think you know but actually don't
     - Think about second and subsequent order effects.
         - What is involved with this decision
         - How do these things interact?